momentohq/public-dev-docs/docs/develop/integrations/netlify-integration.md

 ![Netlify site overview](/img/netlify-site-overview.png)

 Clicking on the `https://charming-salmiakki-e07713.netlify.app/` link in the overview (your URL will, of course, be different) reveals your chat app's lobby screen.
-Select the `chat` cache we created earlier from the dropdown and also use `chat` as the name of the chat room.
+Use `chat` as the name of the chat room.
 You could use any name, but using `chat` makes it easy to remember and share.
 If it doesn't exist, the chat room will be created.

 ![Chat app lobby](/img/nextjs-chat-app-lobby.png)